AustinCodingAcademy/student-gitbook/wine-and-web.md

 * Download [iTerm2](https://www.iterm2.com/)
 * Start Github account(https://github.com/) -->

+---
 ### Structure of Class
----

 * Meet and Greet
 * Ice Breaker
 * Coding Lesson
 * Presentations

+---
 ### Objectives
----

 * Learn about the basic building blocks of web apps
 * Experience a Learning Team environment
 * Understand the benefits of the Iterative Design Process

+---
 ### Key Questions
----

 <!-- * What is a web application?
 * What is MVC architecture? -->
 * What does the browser do?
 * What are HTML and CSS and how do they relate to each other?
+* How does a website work?
+* Can I create a website?

+---
 ### Project

----
-Most of you are here looking for a new career, so today we're going to create a resume page for your online Portfolio with the skills you'll have as a web developer.
+Most of you are interested in a new career, so today we're going to create a resume page for an online Portfolio with the skills you'll have as a web developer.

 Today the resume will be modeled after
- * One of our graduates
  * A UX designer

-Feel free to revisit this document as you learn more and drive additional value.
+ * One of our graduates who became an Instructor

 We will leverage
  * Experience / Previous employment